AdaptedMindDev/CodingChallengeNickCage/README.md

     }
 ]
 ```
 Create the api connection and use it to save and track your score!
+Also add a button on the choose nick screen that resets all scores.

 ### Bonus:
 Not required, but this extra functionality will effectively take this game from $1billion to $1trillion